G.I. Joe: The Rise of Cobra: Marketing

 The film's actors were scanned for Hasbro's toy line, which began in July 2009 with the release of 3¾-inch-tall action figures.
 The Rise of Cobra toy line also includes 12-inch figures, and vehicles, including the first play set based on the Pit in the franchise's history.
 Electronic Arts developed a video game sequel to the film, also titled G.I.
 Joe: The Rise of Cobra.

 IDW Publishing released a four-issue prequel written by Chuck Dixon.
 Each issue focuses on Duke, Destro, the Baroness and Snake Eyes, respectively.
 It began publication in March 2009.
 The weekly film adaptation was written by Denton J. Tipton and drawn by Casey Maloney.
 The film's universe continued in a limited series about Snake Eyes later in 2009: Ray Park enjoyed playing the character and approached writer Kevin VanHook and artist S. L. Gallant with the idea of a comic further exploring his incarnation of the character.

 As part of the movie launch campaign, more than 300 twelve-inch, parachute-equipped, G.I.
 Joe action figures were dropped from a 42-story Kansas City hotel roof and soared across 500 feet to the ground at the 16th Annual International G.I.
 Joe Convention.
 For viral marketing, black helicopters with "G.I.
 Joe" written on them flew over American beaches.
 Tie-ins were made with Symantec, 7-Eleven, and Burger King.

 Paramount's vice chairman Rob Moore claimed the movie was prioritized for mid-Americans, and thus marketing was more focused on cities such as Kansas City and Columbus.
-In Europe, the marketing was focused on action sequences set in Paris, Egypt and Tokyo, and emphasizes that G.I.
+In Europe, the marketing was focused on action sequences set in Paris, Egypt, and Tokyo, and emphasized that G.I.
 Joe is an international team of elite operatives and not "about beefy guys on steroids who all met each other in the Vietnam War."